0xLiquidGlass/unnamed/CONTRIBUTING.md

 For your pull requests to be merged to the "main" branch, remember to:

 a.
-Clone the repo using "git clone https://github.com/0xLiquidGlass/unnamed.git"from the original repo.
+Clone the repo using "git clone https://github.com/0xLiquidGlass/unnamed.git" from the original repo.
 No fork is needed.

 b.
 Do a "git remote add origin https://github.com/0xLiquidGlass/unnamed.git" to add the repo